 By law, all new medicines must first be tested on animals, in order to ensure patient safety, learn more in the Animals and medicines research section.

-The pharmaceutical industry globally invests more in research and development than any other industry – £12.1 million every day.
-The pharmaceutical industry employs around 25,000 people in R&D in the UK (Business Enterprise Research and Development (2008, 2009, 2010) 2010 released Nov 2011 – Office for National Statistics (ONS).
+The pharmaceutical industry globally invests more in research and development R&D) than any other industry – £11.5 million every day.
+The pharmaceutical industry employs around 23,000 people in R&D in the UK (OHE calculations based on ONS, 'Business enterprise research and development' (2008, 2009, 2010, 2011, 2013) accessed January 2015.

-To learn more about the way medicines are developed and the people involved, visit the ABPI Careers website at http://careers.abpi.org.uk
+To learn more about the way medicines are developed and the people involved, visit the ABPI Careers website.